Officers

 Angelique Mercurio

-Angelique received an MBA from the MIT Sloan School of Management, and a BA in Economics from New York University where she graduated cum laude.
-She has spoken on energy issues at various industry events and media appearances, including CNBC.
-She holds FINRA licenses 7, 63, 86, and 87, and is a registered representative of Intellivest Securities, Inc. Member FINRA/SIPC.
+Angelique has an MBA from the MIT Sloan School of Management, and a BA in Economics from New York University, where she graduated cum laude.

 Back To Top